 - Time needed: around an hour

-Literally Saint Agnes Outside the Walls, this fascinating complex is outside the Aurelian Walls is an absolute must.
+Literally Saint Agnes Outside the Walls, this fascinating complex outside the Aurelian Walls is an absolute must.
 I would suggest it even if you have only 4 days in Rome, let alone a week.
-Apart from the main basilica, here you can visit the early-Christian catacombs and Costanza Mausoleum, the daughter of emperor Constantine the Great, the ceiling of which is entirely covered with stunning mosaics.
+Apart from the main basilica, here you can visit the early-Christian catacombs and Costanza Mausoleum, the daughter of Emperor Constantine the Great, the ceiling of which is entirely covered with stunning mosaics.

 This is the last landmark of this daily itinerary.
 Even though the number of sights is less than other days, each of them takes longer to visit and a bit of a longer walk from one to another.